-Considering that the needs of each student are unique, the repertoire should be chosen accordingly with the student’s learning styles, strengths, and weaknesses.
-Knowing what appeals to the student, how fast they learn, how is their retention and the level of commitment will help to make a sustainable learning plan and illuminate stress and frustration.
+The needs of each and every student are unique.
+Choose the repertoire according to their learning style, strengths, and weaknesses.
+Know what appeals to the student, how fast they learn, how are their retention and the level of commitment.
+All that helps to put together a sustainable learning plan and eliminate stress and frustration.

 New Your Weapons

-There are quite a few pieces in each grade which can be life-savers for teachers and game-changers for students.
-Firstly, the pieces which sound mature and complicated, but in fact is easy to learn due to sectional structure, substantially patterned texture, length, and not-overwhelming technical complexity.
+There are quite a few pieces in each grade that can be life-savers for teachers and game-changers for students.
+Firstly, the pieces which sound mature and complicated.
+But are easy to learn due to sectional structure, substantially patterned texture, length, and not-overwhelming technical complexity.

-The next category includes pieces which due to their romantic and sensitive nature are loved and learned by everyone.
+The next category includes pieces that due to their romantic and sensitive nature are loved and learned by everyone.

-Lastly, the RCM etudes are a great resource to find short, easy and quick to learn pieces that do not sound like boring training exercises.
+Lastly, the RCM etudes are a great resource.
+You find short, easy and quick to learn pieces that do not sound like boring training exercises.

 Make Music Matter

 It is almost impossible to keep students motivated and engaged if they do not love music.
-Giving them inspirational lessons, lessons packed with fun activities, historical and theoretical concepts, lessons filled with positive and constructive feedback, lessons brimmed with different music, as classical, contemporary, pop will instill continuing life-long relation with piano.
+Giving them inspiration, packing lessons with fun activities, historical and theoretical concepts.
+What can be better than lessons filled with positive and constructive feedback?
+Lessons brimmed with different music, as classical, contemporary, pop will instill continuing life-long relation with piano.

 More teaching tips on how to inspire and motivate piano students HERE

-Remembering that the selection of repertoire should be based on the individual taste of each student with an understanding of the primary area of difficulties and advanced preparation plan from the teacher side will secure a sufficient amount of student’s interest and promote healthy engagement in the piano learning.
+Remember that the selection of repertoire should be based on the individual taste of each and every student.
+Understand the primary area of difficulties and advanced preparation plan.
+It will secure a sufficient amount of student’s interest and promote healthy engagement in piano learning.